matrix-org/matrix-spec-proposals/proposals/3083-restricted-rooms.md

 1. Don't let evil servers in your room in the first place
 2. Don't use `allow` lists, given the expansion increases the attack surface anyway by letting members in other rooms dictate who's allowed into your room.

-The peek server also has significant power.
-For example, a poorly chosen peek server could lie about the space membership and add an `@evil_user:example.org`.

 ## Unstable prefix

 The `restricted` join rule will be included in a future room version to ensure